Continue with Facebook

 For localized bladder cancer (when the cancer is only in the bladder), the five-year survival rate is 71 percent.
 This includes many cases of NMIBC.

-It’s important to remember that these statistics describe large groups — not individuals.
+It’s important to remember that these statistics describe the summary of outcomes of a large group of individuals.
 Your outlook may be different depending on your treatment plan, age, overall health, and other personal factors.

 Read more about risk factors that affect NMIBC outcomes.

 “Progression” means that cancer has become more advanced — for example, by growing into deeper layers of tissue or spreading to other parts of the body.
 The risk of progression is higher with MIBC than with NMIBC.
-People with MIBC are also more likely to develop metastatic disease, where cancer spreads beyond the bladder to distant parts of the body.
+People with MIBC are also more likely to develop metastatic disease.

 In NMIBC, how the cancer responds to treatment — especially BCG immunotherapy — can affect the risk of progression.
 Studies show that about 10 percent to 20 percent of people whose cancer responds well to BCG eventually experience progression.
-But for people whose NMIBC doesn’t respond to BCG, the risk of progression rises to about 66 percent.
+For people whose NMIBC doesn’t respond to BCG, the risk rises to about 66 percent.

 Another important measure of cancer outcome is the rate at which cancer recurs (comes back).
-In people with MIBC who have had a cystectomy, the rate of recurrence is about 5 percent to 15 percent.
-Recurrence usually happens in the first two years after surgery, though it can happen up to five years later.
+In people with MIBC who have had a cystectomy, the recurrence rate is 5 percent to 15 percent.
+Recurrence usually happens in the first two years after surgery, but it can happen up to five years later.

 If this type of cancer comes back to the pelvis, the prognosis is typically poor.
 Even with treatment, the median survival after a recurrence is about four to eight months.
 This means that 50 percent of people will live less than that, and 50 percent will live longer.
-There are treatment options that can improve survival and relieve symptoms, including combinations of chemotherapy, radiation, and surgery.
+Certain treatment options can improve survival and relieve symptoms, including combinations of chemotherapy, immunotherapy, targeted therapy, radiation, and surgery.
 Your urology team can explain whether these options are right for you.

 Get updates directly to your inbox.